dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 Notes:
 - The result of the `build()` call is a `Control` which can be set in a scene.
 - It is also possible to use the default constructor `new Workbench()` and add the `WorkbenchModules` and features afterwards.
 But it is recommended to use the builder pattern, since it is much easier to create the `Workbench`.
 The default constructor comes in use when the API is used with `Scenebuilder`.

+## Module Lifecycle
+// Chapter about the module lifecycle

 # Demos
 We created several demos to visualize the capabilities of `WorkbenchFX` in the `workbench-fx-demo` folder: